ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

-  printed to be committed to the Committee on Transportation -- reported favorably from said  committee  and  committed  to  the  Committee  on Finance  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+  printed to be committed to the Committee on Transportation -- reported favorably from said  committee  and  committed  to  the  Committee  on Finance  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said  committee  --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the vehicle and traffic law, in relation to paying drug- impaired driving surcharges to counties to reduce drug-impaired  driv- ing incidences